The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

 \item $\sg(h) = 0$ if the monomial word $h$ contains $c$ or any $e_n$.
 Moreover, $\sg(\calt^m) = 0$ unless $|\Pi|$ divides $m$, in which case $\sg(\calt^m) = |\Pi|$. \end{enumerate} \end{prop}

-\begin{proof} \begin{enumerate} \item Given any weight $\mu$, evaluating on the second relation suggests that $\mu(c) = 0$.
+\comment{ \begin{proof} \begin{enumerate} \item Given any weight $\mu$, evaluating on the second relation suggests that $\mu(c) = 0$.
 Similarly, from the third relation, we get that $\mu(e_n) = 0$ if $n \neq -1$.
 Now choose $m = 1, n = -2$, and evaluate $\mu$ on the last relation.
-Then we get that $0 - 0 = [3] \mu(e_{-1})$, so each $\mu \in \G$ kills $c, e_n$ for all $n$.
+Then we get that $0 - 0 = [3] \mu(e_{-1})$, so each $\mu \in \Gamma$ kills $c, e_n$ for all $n$.
 Finally, the first relation says that $\mu(\calt) \in R^\times$.

-Thus we now define $\mu_r \in \G$, by sending $\calt$ to $r \in R^\times$ and $c, e_n$ to zero.
+Thus we now define $\mu_r \in \Gamma$, by sending $\calt$ to $r \in R^\times$ and $c, e_n$ to zero.
 This is easily seen to be compatible with all the defining relations, so the first part is proved.

 \item The first statement is now clear.
-Next, if $\Pi$ is not the trivial group, then $\Pi$ is nontrivial and cyclic, and $\calt^m \in \ggh$ iff any generator $\la$ of $\Pi$ satisfies: $\la(\calt)^m = 1$.
+Next, if $\Pi$ is not the trivial group, then $\Pi$ is nontrivial and cyclic, and $\calt^m \in \ggh$ if and only if any generator $\la$ of $\Pi$ satisfies: $\la(\calt)^m = 1$.
 In other words, the order of $\la$ (which equals $|\Pi|$) divides $m$.
-Now invoke Proposition \ref{P5} to finish the proof. \end{enumerate} \end{proof} \end{example}
+Now invoke Proposition \ref{P5} to finish the proof. \end{enumerate} \end{proof} } \end{example}